 I made both the Pate Sucree and Pastry Cream yesterday, and put everything together this morning.
 First step was rolling out the dough (using my Williams-Sonoma French Rolling Pin and Pastry Board) – the recipe called for making a 9-inch tart, but I had an 11-inch pan so I made it bigger.

 Press the dough fully into the tart pan and prick all over with a fork.
-Line with parchment paper and pie weights or dried beans (ummm, I lined with foil and used a glass pie pan on top to weigh it down – tart ended up sticking a little to the bottom so my lesson is that I need to buy pie weights ).
+Line with parchment paper and pie weights or dried beans (ummm, I lined with foil and used a glass pie pan on top to weigh it down – tart ended up sticking a little to the bottom so my lesson is that I need to buy pie weights :P ).
 Dough is then baked until golden brown and left to cool.

 Separately, heavy cream is whipped with sugar to form soft peaks, and then is folded into the pastry cream.